paultran47/econ-grad-app-deadlines/README.md

 ## Changelog

+20 March, 2025: Increased list of schools to 221.

 **10 March, 2025: Increased list of schools to 201!**

 04 March, 2025: Corrected all broken programme links and updated some deadlines.